-Encounter 3 - A Path Less Traveled
+Encounter 3 A Path Less Traveled

 The PCs now have a choice to make.
 The druid has shown them two routes they could take to get to Stoutstump.
-Referring to Appendix B as a guide, path A is a road and while it leads to Stoutstump; it is the longer of the two choices.
-If the players chose path A, they experience Encounter 3A.
+Referring to Appendix B as a guide, path A is a road and though it leads to Stoutstump, it is the longer of the two choices.
+If the players choose path A, they experience Encounter 3A.
 The other path, path B, is a smaller game trail.
 It is shorter than path A but less reliable.
-If the player chose path B, lead them through Encounter 3B.
+If the player choose path B, lead them through Encounter 3B.
 Encounter 3C deals with the players if they leave either path or get lost as a result of Encounter 3B.

-Encounter 3A - Forest Road
+Encounter 3A - Forest Path

-This encounter is only to be used if the players chose to go on path A, the forest road.
+This encounter is only to be used if the players choose to go on path A-the forest road.
 This path leads more or less on toward Verbeeg Hill, and because of this it is a longer journey.
 Read or paraphrase the following to the players.

 The path you have chosen leads deep into the Vesve on toward Verbeeg Hill.
 It is a longer journey but sure to be a safer one.
 The tranquility of the forest surrounds you on your journey and it is not until the second morning of your trip that you encounter another living soul.
-Ahead of you, on the path, is a man, clad is exquisite brown and green leather armor.
-He stands, watching your approach carefully, with a longbow in hand and an arrow knocked, but not raised.
+Ahead of you, on the path, is a man, clad in exquisite brown and green leather armor.
+He stands, watching your approach carefully, with a longbow in hand and an arrow strung.

 The man on the path is Sir Oslen Oakbough (male half elf Rgr8), a Knight of the High Forest, guardian of the Vesve, Highvale and Highfolk region.
-His current assignment has led him down this path on his way to Flameflower, the hidden city of the elves.
-As they approach, Oslen will not raise his bow at the PCs unless they draw their weapons.
-If this occurs he will call out to them, telling them travelers in the Vesve would do well not to draw weapons on a Knight of the High Forest.
+His current assignment has led him down this path on his way to Flameflower.
+As they approach, Oslen does not raise his bow at the PCs unless they draw their weapons.
+If this occurs he calls out to them, telling them travelers in the Vesve would do well not to draw weapons on a Knight of the High Forest.
 He is willing to show his insignia, a small pair of golden stag horns on a green background, to prove his position.
 If this does not convince them, he simply moves away into the woods, heading off to fulfill his current assignment.
 If the players blindly attack Oslen, his Stat block is included in Appendix C. If a conversation is struck up, Oslen has the following to say.

-- Oslen dislikes the Race of Heroes, as he believes the Vesve to be too dangerous of a place to hold "games". - The PCs should be wary.
+- Oslen dislikes the race, as he believes the Vesve to be too dangerous of a place to hold "games". - The PCs should be wary.
 There have been some troubles in the deep parts of the great forest as of late.
-Evil humanoids seem to be raiding with increased frequency and organization and there are armies on the march from the East. - Many of the knights have gone in search of answers to this dilemma.
-Oslen is on his way to Flameflower to ask some questions of any that may be there. - Bandit raids along the royal highway (the road that leads to the town of Highfolk from Furyondy) have increased as well and many knights have gone to investigate this. - Oslen knows little of the berries they seek, and grumbles something about it being just a waste of time. - If asked about the halflings they seek, Oslen has never heard of them, he does not operate in that region.
+Evil humanoids seem to be raiding with increased frequency and organization. - Many of the knights have gone in search of answers to this dilemma.
+Oslen is on his way to Flameflower to ask some questions. - Bandit raids along the royal highway have increased as well and many knights have gone to investigate this. - The PCs should keep on the lookout for anyone selling elven weapons.
+All too recently a large number were stolen from a caravan just outside of Highfolk. - Oslen knows little of the berries they seek, and grumbles something about it being just a waste of time. - If asked about the halflings they seek, Oslen has never heard of them, he does not operate in that region.